-If a child is eligible for a place at more than one school, the applicant's order of preference will be considered and the highest preference will be offered.
+If a pupil is eligible for a place at more than one school, the applicant's order of preference will be considered and the highest preference will be offered.

 Where it is not possible to offer a place at any of the preferred schools, a place will be allocated at the school closest to the home address where places are available at the time of allocation.
-Some children in this situation will be eligible for assistance with transport costs.
-Parents will be referred to the school travel assistance pages of NNC's website.
+Some pupils in this situation will be eligible for assistance with transport costs.
+Parents will be referred to the school travel assistance information on NNC's website.

 A single place will be identified for each child by the end of this co-ordination process.
 When schools have more applications than places available, places will only be allocated up to the limit of the school's PAN.
-In the case of Foundation, Voluntary Aided and Free schools and Academies, the admission authorities of these schools must notify their local authority of their intention to increase the school's PAN and reference to the change should be made on the school's website.
+The admission authorities of OAA schools must notify their local authority of their intention to increase the school's PAN and reference to the change should be made on the school's website.
 Where further capacity is required to provide every child with a school place, the local authority will consult relevant schools to reach an agreement.